 Follow-up is an important part of our audit effort and is required by professional standards.
-The status of all recommendations is presented in mid-year and annual follow-up reports to the Commissioners and executive management.
+The status of all recommendations is presented in fall and spring follow-up reports to the Commissioners and executive management.
 Follow-up reporting continues until all recommended actions and management action plans are implemented or the specific risk reported is otherwise mitigated or accepted.